-- 2) Tie a snap hook to one end shorter ropes.
-Hook these to the edge of the ozan roof extension. - 3) Tie the other end of these 2 ropes to poles (about 9' up on A-2 and B-1) at the front of the tipi.
-You can adjust the height and pitch of the these higher or lower on each pole.
-And adjust the drape of the extension by tying to poles closer to or farther from the door.
+2) Tie a snap hook to one end shorter ropes.
+Hook these to the edge of the ozan roof extension.

+3) Tie the other end of these 2 ropes 9' up on A-2 and B-1) at the front of can adjust the height and pitch of the these higher or lower on each pole.
+And adjust the drape of the extension by tying closer to or farther from the door.